 In the case of a disease, find the anti-fungal plants or essential oils that you can safely use on your fruit crops.

 3: Attract the necessary beneficial insects

-After you’ve identified the pest and the pest’s natural predator, discover how to attract these beneficial insects to your cherry tree guilds.
+After you’ve identified the pest and the pest’s natural predator, discover how to attract these beneficial insects to your cherry tree guild.

 When I searched for ‘how to attract ground beetles”, I found this article with some helpful tips.

-Feel empowered to be your own detective and discover the nuances that make your garden tick.
+Provide the food plants and habitat that your beneficial insects require.
+Feel empowered to be your own detective and discover the nuances that make your unique garden tick!

-4: Is your guild lacking in a particular nutrient?
+4: Is your cherry tree guild lacking in a particular nutrient?

 - 10 Reasons to Plant a Hedgerow

 - Benefits of the Edible Forest Garden

 - Create a Permaculture Food Forest